 Infections:

-While blood is screened for infectious diseases, there is still a small risk of receiving a contaminated one.
-However, this risk is relatively low due to strict blood donor screening and testing protocols.
+Even though blood is screened for infectious diseases, there is still a chance of receiving one that is tainted.
+However, there are very strict donor screening and testing protocols now, which makes the risks quite low.

 Delayed Hemolytic Transfusion Reactions: